1.2. Physical Structure of Database Cluster

 -rw------- 1 postgres postgres 45M Apr 21 11:20 data/base/16384/19427.1

-The maximum file size of tables and indexes can be changed using the configuration, option “–with-segsize” when building PostgreSQL.
+The maximum file size for tables and indexes can be changed using the “–with-segsize” configuration option when building PostgreSQL from source.

-By examining the database subdirectories, it becomes apparent that each table has two associated files, suffixed with ‘_fsm’ and ‘_vm’.
-These are referred to as the free space map and visibility map, respectively.
+Examination of the database subdirectories reveals that each table typically has two associated auxiliary files, suffixed with "_fsm" and "_vm".
+These are the free space map and the visibility map, respectively.

-The free space map stores information about the free space capacity on each page within the table file, and the visibility map stores information about the visibility of each page within the table file.
-(More details can be found in Sections 5.3.4 and 6.2.)
+The free space map (FSM) stores information regarding the available capacity of each page within the table file.
+The visibility map (VM) tracks the visibility status of each page.
+(Further details are available in Sections 5.3.4 and 6.2.)

-Indexes only have individual free space maps and do not have visibility map.
+Indexes only have individual free space maps but do not have visibility map.

 $ cd $PGDATA